javierjulio/memory-game/README.md

 ## Deployment

-To deploy a new release, just run `npm run deploy` to [release on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages).
+To deploy a new release, just run `npm run deploy` to [release on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) using [gh-pages](https://github.com/tschaub/gh-pages).

 ## Resources and Notes